 We realize this is likely a stressful time, and we want to assure you that the Town is doing everything we can to help promote the health and safety of our community during this pandemic, and to come out of this difficult time as a community stronger than ever.
 We all have a role to play, and we need everyone's help and cooperation to get through this together.
 Not only could it save your life, it will save the lives of others in our community.
 We thank you for your cooperation, patience, and understanding.

-A number of resources are provided below, including information about the State's ReopeningRI strategy and related guidance, steps the Town is taking to help our community reopen, State and Town press releases and executive orders, as well as mental health resources, information for those who are out of work, and for small businesses who have been impacted by COVID-19.
+A number of resources are provided on this page, including information about the State's ReopeningRI strategy and related guidance, the State's Back2School plan, steps the Town is taking to help our community reopen, State and Town press releases and executive orders, as well as mental health resources, information for those who are out of work, and for small businesses who have been impacted by COVID-19.
 It is important to remember, if you need help, please ask - help is out there.

 RIDOH has a helpful COVID-19 page on their website, which offers an updated summary of information and resources.
 Additional resources can be found below.